 The following is a sample of a categorization scheme that could be used to create a regulatory framework for UAS operations that starts with lower risk operations and moves to higher risk operations.

-It is recommended that, provided the operations are within the specified conditions, operations can take place with no authorization required by the regulatory authority.
+It is recommended that, Provided that operations are conducted within defined limitations (e.g. Visual line-of-sight (VLOS) only, specified distances from aerodromes and people, maximum height above ground level (AGL), etc.), flights can take place with no authorization required by the regulatory authority.
 Examples of these specified operations may include the following:

-It is recommended that the operator complete a risk assessment for each type of proposed operation in order to mitigate risks when operating within Categories B or C. Standard scenarios could be provided to facilitate the risk assessment
+It is recommended that the operator complete a risk assessment for each type of proposed operation in order to mitigate risks when operating within Categories B or C. Standard scenarios could be provided to facilitate the risk assessment.
+There are several international groups working on standardized risk assessment processes which States may wish to adapt/adopt.

 During the risk assessment, the following areas should be considered: